-The geographic scope of the RPB efforts includes the exclusive economic zone (EEZ) off the continental U.S West Coast between Mexico and Canada and extends landward to the mean high-water line.
-Additional inland marine areas not located on the outer West Coast of the U.S. may be included as deemed appropriate by the RPB.
+The geographic scope of the RPB efforts includes the exclusive economic zone (EEZ) off the continental U.S. West Coast between Mexico and Canada and extends landward to the mean highwater line.
+Additional inland estuarine and marine areas not located on the outer West Coast of the U.S. may be included as deemed appropriate and agreed to by the RPB.
 This area is herein referred to as the West Coast Region.

 The large geographic scale, multiple governance structures and range of planning issues make the West Coast a unique region when compared to other areas of the U.S. where RPBs have been established.
-As a result, an approach that effectively addresses the scale of the West Coast while ensuring meaningful engagement between governments and stakeholders is required.
+As a result, an approach that effectively addresses the scale of the West Coast while ensuring meaningful engagement among federal, state and federally-recognized tribal governments and stakeholders is required.

-Rather than attempting to create a single region-wide marine plan, the West Coast regional approach will be focused on coordinating and harmonizing marine planning activities taking place at sub-regional scales.
-Marine plans developed within defined sub-regions will be presented to the full RPB membership for discussion, feedback and adoption.
-The RPB will develop a process to ensure sub-regional planning products are consistent with the National Ocean Policy to the maximum extent practicable.
+Rather than attempting to create a single region-wide marine plan, the West Coast regional approach will coordinate and harmonize marine planning activities taking place at sub-regional scales.
+Marine plans developed by the sub-regional planning teams will be presented to the full RPB membership for discussion, feedback and adoption.
+The RPB will develop a process to ensure sub-regional planning products are consistent with the National Ocean Policy to the maximum extent practicable while reflecting sub-regional needs.
 Likewise, the RPB will work to ensure that sub-regional marine plans reflect the regional Goals and Objectives set forth in this Charter.
 Over time, it is intended that sub-regional marine plans will cover the entire West Coast region, and this multi-part approach will serve as the region-wide planning product for the West Coast RPB.